School Vision

 School prayer

-Our school prayer is special to for members of our school family.
-We always finish our ‘Celebration worship’ with our school prayer.
+Our school prayer is special to the members of our school family.

 Christian Values